edvler/yii2-adldap-module/readme.md

 			'another_provider' => [ //Providername another_provider
 			    // Connect this provider on initialisation of the LdapWrapper Class automatically 'autoconnect' => false,

+			    // The provider's schema.
+Default is \Adldap\Schemas\ActiveDirectory set in https://github.com/Adldap2/Adldap2/blob/master/src/Connections/Provider.php#L112
+			    // You can make your own https://github.com/Adldap2/Adldap2/blob/master/docs/schema.md or use one from https://github.com/Adldap2/Adldap2/tree/master/src/Schemas
+			    // Example to set it to OpenLDAP:
+			    // 'schema' => new \Adldap\Schemas\OpenLDAP(),

 			    // The config has to be defined as described in the Adldap2 documentation.
 			    // https://github.com/Adldap2/Adldap2/blob/master/docs/configuration.md